KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 ### Worship Committee
 It was also decided during an Administrative Council meeting that a new Worship Committe would be formed to oversee Worship Service design.

-### Youth Leadership Initiative
-Youth could assist with duties such as running the new screen videos and music during worship, taking photos and/or writing blog posts.

-I developed a set of training materials.

-### Self-Sustaining Publicity Engine
+## Self-Sustaining Publicity Engine
-We would seek to create a self-sustaining publicity engine made up of church leaders, committee leaders and members, and congregation members (including youth) working together in synergy.
-Duties could include brainstorming, planning outreach activities, admin status for website/social media.
+We would aspire to create a self-sustaining publicity engine made up of church leaders, committee leaders and members, and congregation members (of all ages and backgrounds) working together in synergy.
+This would include:

-### Outreach Calendar
+* Church Leaders
+* Administrative Council
+* Worship Committee
+* NOW Committee (Nurture, Outreach, Witness)
+* A new Youth Leadership Initiative

+Example duties: brainstorming, helping to plan outreach activities, admin status for website/social media

 The church purchased a 2015 wall calendar.
-The calendar is hung on a hook on the wall in a high traffic area of the church where it will not be overlooked.
+This Outreach Calendar Calendar is hung on a hook on the wall in a high traffic area of the church where it will not be overlooked.
 A pen and post it notes are nearby so that the calendar can be easily updated.
 The calendar can be removed from the wall and taken to meetings too.
 The calendar would help to keep everyone "on the same page."

 ![](new-marketing-strategy/outreach-calendar.jpg)

+### Youth Leadership Initiative
+A Youth Leadership Initiative would be formed to assist with publicity duties such as running the new screen videos and music during worship, taking photos and/or writing blog posts.

+After identifying relevant duties, I would develop a set of training materials for the Youth Leadership Initiative.
+I would go over these with the youth during Sunday School.

 ## Example Marketing Plan

 ### Budget

-### Approach
-We would first begin to identify and take advantage of all "low-hanging fruit" previously overlooked.

-### Examples of Low-Hanging Fruit"
+### "Low-Hanging Fruit"

+#### Local Newspaper

 The church could submit articles and general information to the local newspaper.
 Although individual church members were occasionally submitting articles, this was being done ad hoc, without a coordinated strategy.

+Example Picture

+Example Story

 Also, the church had not fully made use of its information space in the newspaper's Church Calendar section.

 Pretty Prairie United Methodist Church website address added into the local newspaper Church Calendar to boost traffic and rankings
 ![](new-marketing-strategy/ninnescah-valley-news-church-calendar.jpg)

-### Up to Date Marketing Materials
-* Website, Find-a-Church, Newsletter, Bulletin, Postcards, Greeting card, Email signature

-### Non-Digital Low-Hanging Fruit
-* Word of mouth
+Anytime possible, the Pretty Prairie United Methodist Church website address and/or Facebook address would be included to increase traffic and rankings.

+#### Signs

+* Banners would be hung in front of the church to raise awareness about special events (special services, medical clinic, ect.)
-* Fliers in high traffic locations
+* Fliers would be placed in high traffic locations

-### Digital Low-Hanging Fruit
+#### Partnering with Other Community Orgs to Provide Services

+After the revitalization effort began, an opportunity became available to partner with community organization Ubuntu to bring a weekly medical clinic to Pretty Prairie through [Advanced Mobile Healthcare](http://www.advancedmobilehealthcare.com), including in-home visits.
+Ubuntu needed a location for the clinic and the Pretty Prairie United Methodist Church basement was a perfect fit.
+This is an example of a partnership that would service the community and get people through the doors.

+#### Search Engine Optimization (SEO) and Google Rich Snippet

+#### Social Media Sharing (ex.
+Facebook)

 * Website
 * Facebook page
-* Add website/Facebook page address to newspaper ads/articles, to increase traffic
-* Search Engine Optimization (SEO)
-* Google Rich Snippet
-* Social media sharing (ex.
-Facebook)
 * Newsletter (electronic and mail)
+* Business cards, presentations

 Contact inactive church-goers to invite them back